yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

  * Collecting test coverage.
  * Generating documentation.

-{% quote The goal is to make the continuous integration pipeline as fragile as possible %}
+{% quote The goal is to make the continuous integration pipeline as fragile as possible. %}

 The stricter the pipeline, the better it is for the project.
-At this stage, my job, as an architect, is to build a "guard wall" around the product to protect it against future **chaos**.
+At this stage, my job, as an architect, is to build a "guard wall" around the product to protect it against future _chaos_.
 The chaos will come from programmers making changes through pull requests.
 They will care much less about the entire quality of the product than I do, and that's why I have to incorporate tools that keep the situation under control.

-My goal is to make the continuous integration pipeline as **fragile** as possible.
+My goal is to make the continuous integration pipeline as _fragile_ as possible.
 Any minor error should lead to a build failure.
 Of course, I'm talking about reproducible failures.
 The build should fail in a predictable way, not sporadically.